mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/provider_specifications.md

 Formatting changes, spelling and grammar corrections MAY increase the minor version number.

+If only the details for a single capability change but the specification includes several capabilities this means the version number would change for all capabilities even for those that remain unchanged.
+If this happens it might be a signal that the capabilities are not closely related after all and should be extracted to their own separate specifications.

 ### Capabilities

 Every FASP specification MUST define at least one capability.
 It MAY